snopf/snopf/README.md

 line tool)
 * More user friendly secret setting like dice rolls or the like
 * Write a startup script to use snopf for logging in into your computer
-* Simplify schematic by using the reset pin as I/O and use different, more standard component
 * Acquire a open source USB product ID
 * encrypt / decrypt account table with master passphrase
 * Share account table between devices